Nerve Conduction Study Testing

 Trust Your Hands With No Other!

-Time is valuable to us all, so at the Carpal Tunnel Relief Center, a division of Nebraska Hand & Shoulder Institute, you will have an all inclusive exam with a plan set up to enable you to solve your carpal tunnel on your first visit.
-A nerve conduction study (NCS) can be done in our office the day of your first visit.
+Time is valuable to us all, so at the Carpal Tunnel Relief Center, a division of Nebraska Hand & Shoulder Institute, P.C., you will have an all inclusive exam.
+A plan will be set up on your first visit to enable you to solve your carpal tunnel.
+A nerve conduction study (NCS) will be done on site in our office.
 No needles are required!
 The nerve conduction test will be explained thoroughly to you.
 This test is important to confirm a diagnosis and it helps to set a plan of action for relief of your complaint.

 You have found the only hand specialist in Nebraska dedicated to the elimination of symptoms from nerve entrapment, carpal tunnel in particular.
 Trust your hands with no other.
 It is simple...
 Having an all-inclusive exam including the nerve conduction study will tell you what's wrong, what can be done to help, and when.
 Many people travel from other states to get the nation's most successful results.
 We are as close as your airport.